 Of course, the trade-off is that lemon juice costs a bit more than vinegar.
-However, this is a fantastic option if you’re willing to pay a few extra dollars for a drain cleaner that doesn’t stink up your whole house.
+However, this is a fantastic option if you pay a few extra dollars for a drain cleaner that doesn’t stink up your whole house.

 Baking soda + salt

-There’s no need to buy expensive drain cleaners if you have a kitchen pantry nearby.
-That’s right, baking soda and salt can be used to clear clogged drains.
+Buying expensive drain cleaners is unnecessary if you have a kitchen pantry nearby.
+That’s right, baking soda and salt can clear clogged drains.

 - Simply mix 1/2 cup each of baking soda and salt, and pour down the drain.